 Students who receive federal or institutional financial aid must be making satisfactory academic progress (SAP) towards completion of their academic program.
 The Higher Education Act of 1965 (34 CFR 668.16(e)), as amended, requires Wilson College to establish a policy with reasonable qualitative and quantitative standards that students must meet to be eligible for financial aid.
-All students receiving financial aid will have SAP evaluated annually.
+All students receiving financial aid will have SAP evaluated at the end of each semester.
 Institutional aid includes all need-based Wilson aid, work-study, and tuition remission/exchange.